Skip to content

 2. Library methods make this task easier, too.
 These ready-to-use tools come with Java and can quickly check if a number is a palindrome.

 3. Use a stack and queue to check if a string is a palindrome.
-First, put all the letters of the string into both a stack and a queue.
+First, put all the letters of the string into a stack and a queue.
 Then, compare each letter from the start and end until you reach the middle of the string.

 4. Use array methods to work with strings as well.
 This way, you can go through each letter of your word just like you would with digits.